-In this article, we’ll take a look at the symptoms, risks, and methods for treating a patient with carbon monoxide poisoning.
+In this article, we’ll explore the causes, symptoms, and treatment options for carbon monoxide poisoning.

 What is Carbon Monoxide Poisoning?